-- Download the Contrast Installer (page 672) from the Contrast Hub or by using curl commands (page 671). - Review the sizing recommendations. (page 670)
+- Download the Contrast Installer (page 687) from the Contrast Hub or by using curl commands (page 686). - Review the sizing recommendations. (page 685)

-Requirement Recommended Minimum Notes OS Architecture 64-bit 64-bit Due to memory requirements, the Contrast application can only run on 64-bit architectures.
-Operating system RHEL 8.6 RHEL/CentOS 7 Microsoft Windows 2019 Ubuntu 18.04 LTS or higher (up to 20.04 LTS) RHEL/CentOS 7 Microsoft Windows 2012 R2 or higher Ubuntu 16.04 LTS Support for CentOS 6 ended on December 1, 2020.
-Java Java is bundled with the install er.
-MySQL For on-premises customers using Contrast versions 3.8.11 or prior, MySQL 5.7.23 is bundled with the installer.
-Beginning with Contrast 3.9.0, MySQL 8 is bundled with the Linux on-premises installer.
-Beginning with Contrast 3.9.3, MySQL 8 is bundled with the Linux and Windows on-premises installer.
+Requirement Recommended Minimum Notes

+OS Architecture 64-bit 64-bit Due to memory requirements, the Contrast application can only run on 64-bit architectures.

+Operating system RHEL 8 RHEL/CentOS 7 Microsoft Windows 2019 Ubuntu 18.04 LTS or higher (up to 20.04 LTS) RHEL/CentOS 7 Microsoft Windows 2012 R2 or higher Ubuntu 16.04 LTS Support for CentOS 6 ended on December 1, 2020.

+Java Java is bundled with the installer.

+MySQL

 If you experience issues, contact Support.